 - While Hulk is able to call Thor by name (instead of "Red Cape" like in the comics), given Valkyrie never has a name provided, he calls her "Angry Girl."

-- When Valkyrie enters Hulk's quarters and is surprised to see Thor waiting for her there, Thor tries to lean nonchalantly on the nearby liquor shelf, only to attempt several arm positions before giving up and just standing straight.
+- Thor convinces Hulk to summon Valkyrie to his quarters on the pretense of having a sparring session.
+She is surprised to see Thor waiting for her there.
+Thor tries to lean nonchalantly on the nearby liquor shelf, only to attempt several arm positions before giving up and just standing straight.
 He should leave the smug posturing to his brother.

 - She tries to leave, and Thor tells Hulk that he needs her to stay.
 Hulk then grabs the jaw of the skull making his bed and throws it to block her way screaming "STAY!", only to add a polite "Please."

-- Valkyrie says that she'll hear out Thor's offer of an alliance, but she picks up a huge bottle of whisky that in all likelihood was intended for the Hulk and says that he has until the bottle is empty to explain himself.
-The bottle was completely full when Thor started speaking.
+- Valkyrie says that she'll hear out Thor's offer of an alliance, but she picks up a huge bottle of whisky (that in all likelihood was intended for the Hulk) and says that he has until the bottle is empty to explain himself.
+The bottle is completely full when Thor starts speaking.
 He barely manages to gets out a sentence before it's gone.
 She doesn't even look fazed by it.
 Thor, meanwhile, utters an amazed and slightly turned-on, "Whoa."

 - When Thor is trying to convince Valkyrie to help him:Thor: I'm putting together a team.
 It's me, you, and the big guy.